amitguptaforwork/dataanalytics_portfolio_projects/ProductAnalyticsPyramidMetricTreeGenerator/README.md

 A Python-based tool for programmatically generating hierarchical KPI (Key Performance Indicator) breakdown diagrams.
 This project supports both matplotlib-based static diagrams and Mermaid diagram generation for different use cases.

-## Overview - What are product metrics?
+## Overview - What are KPIs or Product Metrics?

 - Product metrics are quantifiable data points that a business tracks and analyzes to evaluate the success of its product.
-- By using interactive product metrics, companies can optimize product strategies to ensure business growth.
+- By using actionable product metrics, companies can optimize product strategies to ensure business growth.
 - Determining the right metrics to monitor and analyze leads to more intelligent decision-making throughout the product development process.
 - These metrics, sometimes called key performance indicators (KPIs), give the company quantifiable evidence about which aspects of the product / customer experience are resonating with customers, and which aren’t.
 - Product KPIs can be related to user requirements, size, quality, product growth, or user comfort.
-They can evaluate architectural measures, quality measures, software complexity, or functional size.
+- They can evaluate architectural measures, quality measures, software complexity, or functional size.

 In order to get their head around with so many possible metrics, companies usually categorise their metrics into a pyramidal or tree like structure